The 2026 Report Card on Physical Activity for Children and Youth

-Support for development of the 2018 U.S. Report Card was provided by the following National Physical Activity Plan Alliance Organizational Partners: SHAPE America and the American Council on Exercise.
-Production and design of the 2018 Report Card was supported by SHAPE America.
+Support for development of the 2026 U.S. Report Card is provided by the National Physical Activity Plan Alliance Organizational Partners: SHAPE America and the American Council on Exercise.
+Production and design of the 2026 Report Card is supported by SHAPE America.

 Download the Report: